 - Payment – make sure you know how you’ll get paid for the sale.
 Some companies only deal with cheques.
 This means you’ll have to wait a few days for the cheque to arrive and a few more days for it to clear.
 Other companies pay out via PayPal or directly to your bank account.
 Either way, make sure you know how you’ll be paid and when.

-- Credentials – does the company you are selling to have good credentials?
+- Credentials – does the company you are selling have good credentials?
 How long have they been trading?
-Are they a medal specialist?
+Are they medal specialists?
 Do they have useful information on their website?
-If you choose to sell to Vintage Cash Cow, you can rest assured of the years of experience our medal specialists offer, and our trustworthy and secure, with strict protocols protecting your stuff.
+If you choose to sell to Vintage Cash Cow, you can rest assured of the years of experience our medal specialists offer, and our trustworthiness and secure, with strict protocols protecting your stuff.
 Don’t take our word for it, find out what people are saying about us on Trustpilot.

 Selling war medals to Vintage Cash Cow (the easy way!)